devthrivein/admin-dashboard/README.md

 ## Features

 1. **Order Management:**
    Easily view, manage, and track incoming orders from ThriveIn app users.
-The intuitive interface allows you to categorize orders, mark statuses, and respond to users.

 2. **Mobile Content Editing:**
-   Quickly and efficiently edit content based on side services for mobile applications, ensuring responsive and optimized content.
+   Quickly and efficiently edit content which use server side.

 3. **Chat Consultation Feature:**
    Engage with users in real-time through the chat consultation feature.
-Receive and respond to questions or assistance requests promptly.
+Receive and respond to questions.

 ## Technologies Used